MarharytaFilipovych/ooooo/README.md

 Maximum points: 8
 - 1 point total for steps 1-3;
 - 1 point for steps 4-8
-- 2 points for theoretical question on SOLID (can be gained only offline).
-Theoretical questions can be requested only when there are at least 3 completed parts in repository.
+- 2 points for theoretical (and practical) questions on SOLID (can be gained only offline).
+Theoretical questions can be requested only when there are at least 4 completed parts in the repository.
+Questions are team-based, so the whole team must come to the practice session to answer.

 ### Deadlines
 You must deliver MVP with steps 1-3 no later than October 1 23:59.
 Soft Deadline for assignment is October 12, 23:59.
 Hard deadline (50% penalty) is October 19, 23:59